apache/nuttx/fs/cromfs/README.txt

 extended to access non-random-access FLASH as well, but those extensions are not yet in place).

-I do not have a good way to measure how much compression we get use LZF.
+I do not have a good way to measure how much compression we get using LZF.
 I have seen 37% compression reported in other applications, so I have to accept that for now.
 That means, for example, that you could have a file system with 512Kb of data in only 322Kb of FLASH, giving you 190Kb to do other things with.